alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 1. Deploy your app in line with your normal deployment process.

-1. Run `cf env APP_NAME` to see the app's environment variables and confirm that the [VCAP_SERVICES environment variable](/deploying_apps.html#system-provided-environment-variables) contains the correct service connection details.
-Example output:

-    ```
-    {
-     "VCAP_SERVICES": {
-      "redis": [
-       {
-        "binding_name": null,
-        "credentials": {
-         "host": "clustercfg.cf-u7zpvbwzxmrvu.p9lva7.euw1.cache.amazonaws.com",
-         "name": "cf-u7zpvbwzxmrvu",
-         "password": "PASSWORD",
-         "port": 6379,
-         "tls_enabled": true,
-         "uri": "rediss://x:PASSWORD@clustercfg.cf-u7zpvbwzxmrvu.p9lva7.euw1.cache.amazonaws.com:6379"
-        },
-        "instance_name": "my-redis-service",
-        "label": "redis",
-        "name": "my-redis-service",
-        "plan": "tiny-clustered-3.2",
-        "provider": null,
-        "syslog_drain_url": null,
-        "tags": [
-         "elasticache",
-         "redis"
-        ],
-        "volume_mounts": []
-       }
-      ]
-     }
-    }
-    ```
+### Connect to a PostgreSQL service from your app

-    Your app must make a [TLS connection](https://en.wikipedia.org/wiki/Transport_Layer_Security) to the service.
-Some libraries use TLS by default, but others will need to be explicitly configured.
+Your app must make a [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) connection to the service.
+Some libraries use TLS by default, but others will need to be manually configured.

-    Your app should parse the data in the `VCAP_SERVICES` environment variable in order to make a secure connection to Redis.
+Your app should parse the ``VCAP_SERVICES`` [environment variable](/deploying_apps.html#system-provided-environment-variables) to make a secure connection to Redis.

-    If your app writes service connection errors to `STDOUT` or `STDERR`, you can view recent errors with ``cf logs APP_NAME --recent``.
+If your app writes database connection errors to `STDOUT` or `STDERR`, you can view recent errors with `cf logs APP_NAME --recent`.
 See the section on [Logs](/monitoring_apps.html#logs) for details.

 ### Connect to a Redis service instance from your local machine